strawstack/CPUGame/README.md

 - [x] Start button in bottom left
 - [x] Changes to End on press
 - [x] Click event places initial colored squares
 - [x] Halt button in bottom right

-- [ ] Free play prior to start button press
+- [x] Free play prior to start button press
-- [ ] Halt button only active when program running
+- [x] Halt button only active when program running
-- [ ] Halt fee is a percentage of your current money.
+- [x] Halt fee is a percentage of your current money.
 Free if negative

-- [ ] Locked cells
+- [x] Locked cells
-- [ ] Manual write to locked cell should fail (no write to colored cell)
+- [x] Manual write to locked cell should fail (no write to colored cell)
-- [ ] Prevent edit of cells during execution
+- [x] Prevent edit of cells during execution
-- [ ] Remove selected cell highlight during execution
+- [x] Remove selected cell highlight during execution

+- [ ] Pause menu "p" to show instructions
-- [ ] Dust poof effect when colored cells appear
+- [ ] Poof effect when colored cells appear
 - [ ] White flash on cell edit
 - [ ] Show player score on End
 - [ ] Implement placement of more cell colors